 The village of Knowsley developed as a direct result of the Lathom/Stanley family, better known as the Earls of Derby with their vast estate and residence at Knowsley Hall.
 The manors of Knowsley, Roby, Huyton and Tarbock were all held by the Lathom family before the year 1200.
 The small local community which by 1900 had only reached 1,325 residents in the main relied upon Knowsley Park directly or indirectly for their livelihood.

-A little further north of St. Mary’s Church is the village green which in times past included the village maypole.
-The area is known as the Knowsley Triangle: around it stand the old Village School which in recent years was used as a restaurant, the Village Hall, and on the triangular green itself, the War Memorial commemorating those connected with the parish who gave their lives during the Great War.
+A little further north of St. Mary’s Church is the village green which in times past included the village maypole, the area being known now as the Knowsley Triangle.
+Buildings positioned around the triangle are the former girls’ school of 1845 which in recent years was in use as the Millbrook Manor restaurant but is currently being converted to residential use; the Maypole farmhouse which dates from 1727 (once also an inn of that name) and Knowsley Village Hall opened in 1897, a gift of 16th Earl of Derby.
+On the triangular green itself, stands the impressive Knowsley War Memorial which was erected in 1920 commemorating those connected with the parish who gave their lives during the Great War.

-Knowsley Village retains much of its 19th Century charm today with an abundance of typical estate cottages, its old Post Office and next door alms houses which bear a plaque in memory of Frederick Arthur, 16th Earl who died in 1908.
-The Derby Arms in Knowsley Lane, once again bears reference to the Lords of the Manor, while another public house the Pipe and Gannex in Sugar Lane, was named after the former Prime Minister and Labour Party M.P., the late Harold Wilson.
-Sugar Lane, was also the location of Knowsley’s Branch Library which opened in June 1976.
-Although the library closed in the 1990s, the village is now served by the Borough’s Mobile Library and the branch library at Stockbridge Village is close by.
+Knowsley Village retains much of its 19th Century charm today with an abundance of typical estate cottages, its former post office building and next door, alms houses which bear a plaque in memory of Frederick Arthur, 16th Earl who died in 1908.
+The Derby Arms public house in Knowsley Lane, bears reference to the Lords of the manor, whilst another public house the Pipe and Gannex in Sugar Lane, was named after the former Prime Minister and Labour Party M.P., the late Harold Wilson.
+Sugar Lane, was also the location of Knowsley Branch Library which opened in June 1976.
+Although the library closed in the 1990s, the village is now served by the borough’s mobile library, with the branch library at Stockbridge Village close by.

 In the south of the township is the 360 acre site of Knowsley Safari Park owned by Lord Derby which was opened in 1971 and is Knowsley Borough’s primary tourist attraction providing a chance to see a large variety of wild animals including tigers, lions and elephants at close quarters in their large enclosures.

-In 1974, Knowsley became part of the Metropolitan Borough of Knowsley.
+In 1974, Knowsley township became part of the Metropolitan Borough of Knowsley.